miroslavkouril/JustEatDemo/Answers_to_technical_questions.md

  - Allow user to sort the list of displayed restaurants

 #### 2. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.
-My favourite feature in C# 6 is *null-conditional operator (Elvis operator)*, here is small example:
+My favourite feature in C# 6 is *null-conditional operator (Elvis operator)*, please see the example below:
 ```c#
 locationFailedEvent?.Invoke();